 Outlier doesn’t do articles, so how does it deliver the news

 Outlier wants to deliver valuable information to busy people.
-So we strip our news down to basics.
-We deliver information over text message or Facebook messenger directly to our news consumers.
-We report on issues related primarily to consumer financial protection or predatory financial practices.
+We strip our news down to basics.
+We deliver information over text message directly to our news consumers.
+We cover housing and utilities because Detroiters say those are their biggest information and accountability gaps.
 Our information is as personalized as possible, drawing on our own reporting and data we’ve found in the public domain or through Freedom of Information Act or public records requests.
-To see how Outlier works text DETROIT to 63735.
+To see how Outlier works text DEMO to 63735.

 How does Outlier engage with and stay accountable to its readership?

 Every Outlier reader has the ability to easily get in touch with a reporter over text message.
-A reader simply texts “FOLLOW UP” and a reporter will reach out to them within 24 hours.
+A reader simply texts “FOLLOW UP” and a reporter will reach out to them within 48 hours.
 We encourage readers to ask for a follow up if the information we provide doesn’t fit their needs, if they have insight they want to share with us, or if they have an question or problem they think deserves some news coverage.
-We then chase down these leads or work with other local newsrooms to get answers.
+We chase down those leads or work with other local newsrooms to get answers.

 How do you decide what to cover?

-We use publicly available data and data from social service agencies to inform us about which issues people in the zip codes we cover care about and complain about most.
+We use publicly available data and data from social service agencies to inform us about which issues Detroiters ask for help with and complain about most.
 We think this is most likely to lead to the kind of reports our news consumers will find valuable.